proplot-dev/proplot/docs/tutorial1.rst

 You can set up complex grids of subplots by passing 2D arrays of integers to `~proplot.subplots.subplots`.
 Just think of this array as a “picture” of your figure, where each unique number corresponds to a unique axes.
-This feature allows us to build the below grid in just one line of code, instead of 6 lines.
+This allows us to build the below grids in just one line of code.
 The number order determines the order of a-b-c labels, and the order in which the axes appear in the `~proplot.subplots.axes_grid`.
 See `~proplot.subplots.subplots` for details.

 .. code:: ipython3